hackerbay/Employee-Handbook/general/paycheck/README.md

 # Paycheck

-- Your salary is processed automatically.
-You should receive Slack notifications every week on your work for that week.
-Slack will also notify you on the 1st of every month on your Paycheck for the previous month you worked.

 - Your Salary is processed on 1st of month.
 If 1st is a global holiday (like New Year).
 Your salary will be processed on the next business day.

 - Please make sure we have correct bank details.
 There will be a delay or your salary will be bounced back if we don't.

 - We pay in local currency.
+If you wan't to be paid in USD.
+Send us your USD Bank details.

 - We cannot pay in any other bank account except yours.
 (We cannot pay in your mom's or dad's account for example).